 There are 4 general types of kidney stones.
 Your kidney stone’s size and shape determine whether it is likely to pass by itself.
-Knowing a stone’s composition helps your doctor find its cause.
+Knowing what a stone is made of (its composition) helps your healthcare provider find its cause.
 Then he or she can suggest the best treatment.
 X-rays or scans can help show the stone's size and shape.
-Your doctor may also give you a "strainer."
-You can use this to catch the stone while passing urine, and the doctor can then test the stone.
-Other urine and blood tests may be done to help identify the stone as well as various causes for different types of stones.
+Your healthcare provider may also give you a strainer.
+You can use this to catch the stone while passing urine, and the provider can then test the stone.
+Other urine and blood tests may be done to help identify the stone.
+These tests can also help identify causes for different types of stones.

 A stone may be as small as a grain of sand.
 Or it may be as large as a golf ball.
-Small stones may pass out of the body when you urinate.
+Small stones may pass out of your body when you urinate.

-Most stones are calcium oxalate, a hard compound.
+Most stones are made of calcium oxalate, a hard compound.
 Stones made of cystine or uric acid, or caused by infection (struvite stones), are less dense.
 Stones often contain more than one chemical.

-You and your doctor will work together to form a treatment plan.
-Your doctor may suggest that you let your stone pass naturally.
-Or you may manage it with medications.
-SWL (shock wave lithotripsy), ureteroscopy (using a camera inside the body to remove the stone), or other procedures may also help.
+You and your healthcare provider will work together to form a treatment plan.
+Your provider may suggest that you let your stone pass naturally.
+Or you may manage it with medicines.
+Certain procedures may also help, such as SWL (shock wave lithotripsy) or using a camera inside the body to remove the stone (ureteroscopy).
 And you will be told how you can help prevent kidney stones in the future.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.